Skip to contents

 Background

 Most of the functions are designed around workflows for Bioinformatics analyses, where functions need to be efficient when operating over 10,000 to 100,000 elements.
-(They work really well with millions as well.)
+(They work quite well with millions as well.)
 Usually the speed gains are obvious with about 100 elements, then scale linearly (or worse) as the number increases.
 I and others use these functions all the time.

 • mixedSort() - highly efficient alphanumeric sort, for example chr1, chr2, chr3, chr10, etc.